tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 be used to place non-connected DNA elements (e.g. [this parameter study](https://www.sciencedirect.com/science/article/abs/pii/S1120179718300346)).

 Three control parameters are useful when placing the geometry:
-- `/analysisDNA/fragmentGap 0` will treat all placements as seperate, preventing any joining between strands.
+- `/analysisDNA/fragmentGap 0` will treat all placements as separate, preventing any joining between strands.
 - `/dnageom/setVoxelPlacementAnglesAsMultiplesOfPi` will load the Euler angles for placement volumes as multiples of pi.
 - `/dnageom/fractalScaling X Y Z nm` will scale the distances in the geometry file by the values specified.
   - e.g. `/dnageom/fractalScaling 1 1 1 nm` will mean that the geometry file is in units of nm.